M-arcus/cloudron-docs/docs/documentation/apps.md

 Cloudron's approach to self-hosting means that it takes complete ownership of the server and only tracks changes that are made via the web interface.
-For this reason, Cloudron does not support installing apps via Docker or apt-get or snap.
+For this reason, Cloudron does not support installing apps via Docker or `apt` or `snap`.
 Any external changes made to the server (i.e other than via the Cloudron web interface or API) may be lost across updates and at worst, might confuse the Cloudron update mechanism putting your server at risk.